SantoNinoNZ/santoninonz/public/word-of-the-day/word-of-the-day-2025-08-18.md

 19:16-22

-A young man approached Jesus and said, âTeacher, what good must I do to gain eternal life?â He answered him, âWhy do you ask me about the good?
+A young man approached Jesus and said,
+“Teacher, what good must I do to gain eternal life?”
+He answered him, “Why do you ask me about the good?
 There is only One who is good.
-If you wish to enter into life, keep the commandments.â He asked him, âWhich ones?â
+If you wish to enter into life, keep the commandments.”
+He asked him, “Which ones?”
-And Jesus replied, âYou shall not kill;
+And Jesus replied, “You shall not kill;
 you shall not commit adultery;
 you shall not steal;
 you shall not bear false witness;
 honor your father and your mother;
-and you shall love your neighbor as yourself.â
+and you shall love your neighbor as yourself.”
 The young man said to him,
-âAll of these I have observed.
-What do I still lack?â Jesus said to him, âIf you wish to be perfect, go, sell what you have and give to the poor, and you will have treasure in heaven.
+“All of these I have observed.
+What do I still lack?”
+Jesus said to him, “If you wish to be perfect, go, sell what you have and give to the poor, and you will have treasure in heaven.
-Then come, follow me.â
+Then come, follow me.”
 When the young man heard this statement, he went away sad, for he had many possessions.